Low-fee Private Schools Expert

 Ms. Dicdiquin has more than 20 years’ experience in banking, and has held senior management positions in rural banks and development banks.
 She has implemented capacity building projects for MSME-oriented banks and nonbank financial institutions in Asia and Africa, with project scopes largely focused on SME banking diagnostics, MSME product development, credit and credit risk management, staff capacity building, performance management, internal controls, customer relationship management and branch operations.

-Dr. Härmä, Honorary Fellow at the Centre of African Studies, University of Edinburgh, and Visiting Research Fellow at the Centre for International Education, University of Sussex, has researched low-fee private schooling for the poor in sub-Saharan Africa and India since 2004.
-Her work has been published in the Oxford Review of Education, the International Journal of Educational Development, and the Handbook of International Development and Education, among other academic journals and edited volumes.
+Dr. Joanna Härmä has researched low-fee private schooling for the poor in sub-Saharan Africa and India since 2004 and leads CapPlus’ education markets research across Africa, as well as serving as an advisor to the EMII team.
+She is an Honorary Fellow at the Centre of African Studies, University of Edinburgh, and Visiting Research Fellow at the Centre for International Education, University of Sussex.
+Dr. Härmä’s work is published in the Oxford Review of Education, the International Journal of Educational Development, and the Handbook of International Development and Education, among other academic journals and edited volumes.
 She has designed and conducted studies for DfID, developed reports for UNESCO, and served as a Visiting Scholar at Columbia University.
-Dr. Härmä has conducted all of CapPlus’ market research on low-fee private schools.

 Ms. Miller is a commercial banker and financial consultant with over 30 years of banking and international development experience.
 She has conducted SME diagnostics, developed market segmentation strategies, SME banking strategies, created financial products and cross-selling strategies, revised operating procedures, and developed case studies, including on affordable private primary school finance models.
 She also applies her expertise to value chains, developing new sources of credit, structuring appropriate financial instruments and procedures, identifying alternative collateral and increasing access to finance for SMEs, agricultural producers and agribusinesses.
 She has extensive experience in designing, using, and evaluating credit enhancements, as well as host government, provincial, and donor guarantee programs.
 Additionally she is an experienced training developer.